Standards of Scholarship

 Students who fail to maintain these standards will be placed on academic probation or may be disqualified.

-Any student may, with the consent of the appropriate graduate adviser and the dean of Graduate Studies, repeat a course in which s/he received a grade of C (including C+), D, F or Unsatisfactory up to a maximum of three courses.
+Any student may repeat a course in which s/he received a grade of C (including C+), D, F or Unsatisfactory up to a maximum of three courses.
 In such repeated courses, only the most recently received grade and corresponding grade points shall be used in calculating a student’s grade point average, but all units attempted and grades received shall remain part of the student’s permanent record.
 Any repeated course, except for one offered only on a Satisfactory/Unsatisfactory basis, must be taken for a letter grade (A, B, C, D, and F).

 Satisfactory, Unsatisfactory (S/U) Grading